Meditation could be a key in helping people to control their dietary habits and in helping them lose weight.

 There are many reasons why we find ourselves a few more pounds overweight than we would prefer or indeed several grams lighter than we consider our optimum.

-If we are in a constant state of stress, then we generally under-eat, or are hypophagic.
-If we are subject to frequent intermittent stressors, then we will lean towards over-eating, or being hyperphagic.
+If we are in a constant state of stress, then we generally under-eat or are hypophagic.
+If we are subject to frequent intermittent stressors, then we will lean towards over-eating or hypophagia.

 In fact, stress makes two thirds of people over-eat.
-The main reason why most of us in industrialised societies tend towards this hyperphagic status is because we haven’t evolved to cope with a life of intermittent psychological stressors.
+The main reason why most of us in industrialised societies tend towards this hypophagic status is that we haven’t evolved to cope with a life of intermittent psychological stressors.

 Every time we get stressed, the fast acting appetite suppressors of the stress response dissipate quickly, while the slow acting recovery hormones induce a desire for abundant uptake of glucose and fats into our cells.
 These hoard whatever they can to ensure we always have access to a live-aboard lunchbox.

-The more we get stressed, the longer the period of uptake and the more we end up hoarding on board.
+The more we get stressed, the lengthier the period of uptake and the more we end up hoarding on board.

-Numerous studies have shown that physical or emotional stress increases the intake of fatty, sugary foods leading to stress-induced cravings.1
+Numerous studies have shown that physical or emotional stress increases the intake of fatty, sugary foods leading to stress-induced cravings.

 And the additional emotional comfort of fatty, sugary foods under the stress response is often too much of a temptation, even for the best intentioned of us!
 So we end up in double trouble.

-Not only that, high cortisol levels, in combination with high insulin levels correlate with fat and sugar cravings.2
+Not only that, high cortisol levels, in combination with high insulin levels correlate with fat and sugar cravings.

 How can Vedic meditation help?